 Mixing old-time roots, country, gospel, and the blues gave him his foundation, and although he tried his hand at the clarinet, after a year or so he decided it wasn't cool enough, so it came as no surprise he'd pick up the guitar.
 His early influences also included everything he soaked in from Oscar Brand's TV show "Let's Sing Out!," and from there he branched out to listening to the likes of Dylan, the Guthries, Simon & Garfunkel, and Mississippi John Hurt, among others, while growing up.

-He quit school and moved to Toronto at the age of 16 seeking his fame and fortune.
-The only problem was he didn't like playuing Top 40 and didn't like using a drum machine, popular at the time.
+Seeking his fame and fortune, he quit school and moved to Toronto at the age of 16.
+The only problem was he didn't like playing Top 40 and didn't like using a drum machine, popular at the time.
 So he had to find his own sound and invent his own way of getting his music heard.
 The answer was to move back to Alberta a few years later, and work on his sound while paying the bills any way he could.